jteesang/jteesang/README.md

-### I'm Julia!
-I like to build/understand systems, connect people together, and occassionally write and knit! ✨ 📝 🧶
+### I'm Julia! ✨ 📝 🧶

 ## Currently
-- Exploring AI interfaces
+- Exploring design of more humane AI interfaces
-- Curating a **community of ambitious, creative individuals** to uplift one another
+- Curating a community of ambitious, creative individuals to uplift one another
+- Learning how to knit socks!

 ## Past
 - Software Engineer @ Capital One (2022-2024)